 If your brave enough add them to unexpected recipes like corn bread, cookies, potato salads or ice cream–if you dare!

-Don’t forget the best place to use them is chili.
-Whatever kind you like to make put them in the recipe or top your bowl with’em.
+Put them in the recipe or top your bowl with'em.